(Update May, 2020: Unfortunately, Keywords Everywhere is no longer free. However, the rest of the article is still valid.)

 If you’ve researched how to build a profitable blog, you’ve more than likely come across the subject of keyword research.

-However, the people who explain the strategies around it are most often using paid tools in their guides.
+The people who explain the strategies behind it are most often using paid tools in their guides.

-Still, not everyone can afford these premium tools when they’re starting out.
+Unfortunately, not everyone can afford these types of software when they’re starting out.

 If you’re one of them, this post is for you.